Wickes Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about Wickes Group

-Wickes Group PLC operates in the home improvement retail industry, providing a range of products and services for DIY enthusiasts and professional builders.
-The company focuses on offering building materials, home improvement products, and related services to a diverse customer base.
+Wickes Group PLC operates in the home improvement retail industry, offering a range of products and services for home renovation and DIY projects.
+The company focuses on providing quality materials and advice for both professional tradespeople and DIY enthusiasts.

 Average Trading Volume: 545,658